cmwylie19/validating-admission-policies/README.md

 ## Example

 This example shows how to create a policy that only allows the `kubernetes` Service, Endpoint, or EndpointSlice to be created/modified in the `default` namespace.
+A validation passes (request is allowed) when the expression returns true.

 ```yaml
 kubectl apply -f -<<EOF